swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 A `Unicode` “namespace” will be added for components related to low-level Unicode operations such as transcoding and grapheme breaking.
-In the absence of true submodules, `Unicode` will, for the time, be implemented as a caseless `enum`.
+Absent more direct language support, `Unicode` will, for the time being, be implemented as a caseless `enum`.
 [The caseless `enum` technique is precedented by `CommandLine`, which vends the equivalent of `argc` and `argv` for command-line applications.]